Did 11-month-old baby die from marijuana overdose? Doctors debate claim

 The child showed up in a Colorado hospital in 2015, barely conscious after having a seizure.
 The boy was intubated in the emergency room, but his heart began to fail.

-“The kid never really got better,” said Dr. Christopher Hoyte of Colorado's Rocky Mountain Poison & Drug Center.
+“The kid never really got better,” Dr. Christopher Hoyte of Colorado's Rocky Mountain Poison & Drug Center to NBC News' KUSA.
 “And just one thing led to another and the kid ended up with a heart stopped.
 And the kid stopped breathing and died.”

 Hoyte had been on duty at the poison control center and had been called in to help with the case.
 After learning that the child’s urine and blood tested positive for marijuana, he and Dr. Thomas Nappe set out to understand whether the drug had actually caused the death.
 They reported their findings in a journal article in March.